Raithuwa

 As of May 2021, the village is headed by Pradhan Shri Mo Ishtiyaq.

 Geography

-Masodha Block, which Raithuwa is located within, is bordered by Pura Bazar Block to the east, Bikapur Block to the south, Faizabad Block to the north, and Hariyangatanganj Block to the west.
+Masodha Block, which Raithuwa is located within, is bordered by Pura Bazar Block to the east, Bikapur Block to the south, Ayodhya Block to the north, and Harringtonganj Block to the west.

 Transport

-This village is directly connected to Sultanpur, Uttar Pradesh, Bahraich, Gonda, Basti, Azamgarh, Akbarpur, Ambedkar Nagar, Varansi, Faizabad, Ayodhya, Lucknow, Kanpur and other big cities by public bus and private bus as well.
+This village is directly connected to Sultanpur, Bahraich, Gonda, Basti, Azamgarh, Akbarpur, Ambedkar Nagar, Varanasi, Ayodhya, Lucknow, Kanpur and other big cities by public bus and private bus as well.

 Railway Station

-The nearest Railway station of the village is Bharat Kund Railway Station that is approximately 4 km.
+The nearest Railway station of the village is Bharatkund railway station that is approximately 4 km.

 Demographics

 According to the 2011 Census of India, the village had a population of 3200 people, with roughly equivalent numbers of males and females.
 Raithuwa has a below-average literacy rate compared to the rest of Uttar Pradesh.
 In 2011, the literacy rate of Raithuwa was 65.12% compared to the Uttar Pradesh average of 67.68%.
 In Raithuwa, the male literacy stands significantly higher than that of female literacy with the male literacy rate at 75.32% and the female literacy rate at 55.15%.
 The population of children under six years old was more than 500, About 20% of the total population.

 As per the constitution of India and Panchyati Raaj Act, Raithuwa is administrated by a sarpanch, who is the elected representative of the village.
 There is also a post office within the village.